Jasmin Rubero

 How did you get into design?: I have a BFA in illustration from SVA.
 My 3rd year into the program I met picture book illustrator, David Soman, he taught a watercolor painting class and a picture book illustration class.
 I took that picture book class and fell in love with picture books.
 After that I applied for an internship at Dial Books for Young Readers and learned about the book making process from two talented and supportive art directors: Atha Tenon and Lily Malcom.
 I interned for 2 years and was hired as their design assistant right after graduation.
 Then I went back to school for desktop publishing design.
 My internship lead to a 24 year career at Penguin Random House, about 19 of those years with Dial Books for Young Readers, and 5 years with Kokila, also an imprint of Penguin Random House.
 I am so grateful that founder, president, and publisher Namrata Tripathi asked me to be part of the Kokila team, and that I get to learn from and work with the brilliant women here.

-Every book comes with its own set of needs, applications, and artistic expression.
+What do you like about being a book designer in publishing? : Every book comes with its own set of needs, applications, and artistic expression.
 Even though the process and milestones in book making are the same, every book feels fresh and new.
 It’s never boring or predictable.

-I want to continue to grow as a designer, art director, and work to break out more new talented artists in the picture book space.
+What's one goal you have for yourself in this industry?: I want to continue to grow as a designer, art director, and work to break out more new talented artists in the picture book space.
 Picture books are a young reader’s introduction to art.
 It’s important to feature different art styles and have a variety of representation in cultures, race, ethnicity, and backgrounds shown in the books, and on those covers.

-When I’m in this situation, I've noticed that I’ve been putting in a lot of hours at work and thinking about deadlines.
+How do you overcome a creative block?: When I’m in this situation, I've noticed that I’ve been putting in a lot of hours at work and thinking about deadlines.
 What has worked for me is taking a day to spend time with art either in a gallery, museum; or at the library/bookstore looking at art books.
 I also sketch what I see, nothing too polished, just quick drawings.
 When that isn’t an option, or doesn't work, a very long walk listening to a playlist of songs that shifts my mood.